 Once you set up a VPN on your router, you don’t need to use a VPN app on your other devices while connected to your home network.
 This saves you from having to download a different VPN app for each device.
 Instead, as long as you are connected to your home WiFi, your traffic will be protected by the VPN on your router.

 However, you should still install a VPN app on your mobile devices, such as your laptop and smartphone, as your data will not be protected by the VPN on your router if you are connected to public WiFi or your mobile network.

 2. Protect devices that don’t support VPNs

-More and more devices, like smart speakers and smart TVs, are connecting to the Internet.
+More and more devices, like smart speakers and smart TVs, are connecting to the internet.
 Many of these smart devices do not support a VPN app.
-How would you even install a VPN on your smart microwave in the first place?
-This means that your Internet service provider can monitor all the activity of the smart devices in your home — unless you set up a VPN on your router.
+(How would you even install a VPN on your smart microwave in the first place?)
+This means that your internet service provider can monitor all the activity of the smart devices in your home — unless you set up a VPN on your router.

-If you have a VPN on your router could also help access blocked content if, for instance, your smart TV comes equipped with a YouTube app.
-By setting your location to another country, you could access shows and movies that would otherwise be geo-blocked in your location.
+Installing a VPN on your router could also help access blocked content if, for instance, your smart TV comes equipped with a YouTube app.
+By setting your location to another country, you can access shows and movies that would otherwise be geo-blocked in your location.

 3. Securing your data is even easier

 While signing into a VPN app is not difficult, it may be beyond the technical abilities of others in your home, especially if you live with children or elderly relatives.
 By setting up a VPN on your router, you can protect the traffic of everyone in your home at once.